blinds52/odata/trunk/minutes/odata-meeting-25_on-20130214-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

 ODATA-221
-: "Flatten the message element in the JSON Error Represention (Section 4.18 Representing Errors in a Response)" [component: JSON Format] is **Proposed as noted in the motion** with no objections.
+: "Flatten the message element in the JSON Error Represention (Section 4.18 Representing Errors in a Response)" [component: JSON Format] is **Resolved as noted in the motion** with no objections.

 ######5.2.2.2.1 End of Issue Processing [eoip]